Also known as: Bladder infection - adults, UTI - adults, Cystitis - bacterial - adults, Pyelonephritis - adults or Kidney infection - adults

 - Nausea and vomiting

-- Having a 3-day course of antibiotics at home to use for infections diagnosed based on your symptoms may work for some women.
+- Have a 3-day course of antibiotics at home to use if you develop an infection.

 - Have kidney stones or changes in the anatomy of your urinary tract